Several countries send defense personnel to Greenland

 Together, the foreign forces are part of the Danish exercise Operation Arctic Endurance, writes Kristersson.

-In a post on Facebook, the Arctic Command writes that the Norwegian Armed Forces will continue the increased presence in the Arctic in 2026 together with allies.
+In a post on Facebook, Arctic Command writes that the Armed Forces will continue the increased presence in the Arctic in 2026 together with allies.

-- Already today, two C-130J transport aircraft from the Norwegian Armed Forces are landing in Nuuk and Kangerlussuaq, respectively, with colleagues from the Norwegian Armed Forces and from allied countries for the Arctic Command, which will support the preparation of the exercise activity, it reads.
+- Already today, two C-130J transport aircraft from the Danish Armed Forces are landing in Nuuk and Kangerlussuaq, respectively, with colleagues from the Danish Armed Forces and from allied countries to the Arctic Command, who will support the preparation of the exercise activity, it says.

-The purpose of the presence, according to the notice, is to strengthen "the ability to operate in Arctic conditions" and thus to strengthen Nato.
+The purpose of the presence, according to the announcement, is to strengthen "the ability to operate in Arctic conditions" and thus strengthen NATO.

-Norway has also decided to send two people from the Norwegian defense to Greenland.
+Norway has also decided to send two people from the Norwegian Defense Force to Greenland.

-This is stated by the Norwegian Minister of Defence, Tore Sandvik, to the Norwegian media VG.
+This was stated by the Norwegian Minister of Defense, Tore Sandvik, to the Norwegian media VG.

-According to the minister, the purpose of the Norwegian envoys is to "chart the further cooperation between the allies".
+The purpose of the Norwegian envoys, according to the minister, is to "map further cooperation between the allies".

-According to CNN, Germany's Ministry of Defense states that they are sending a "reconnaissance team" consisting of 13 military personnel to Greenland.
+According to CNN, Germany's Ministry of Defense says it is sending a "reconnaissance team" of 13 military personnel to Greenland.

-They must take part in an "investigation mission" from 15 to 17 January, according to a statement from the German ministry, writes the media.
+They will participate in a "fact-finding mission" from January 15 to 17, according to a statement from the German ministry, the media outlet writes.